telerik/ajax-docs/api/server/Telerik.Web.UI/RadRadialGauge.md

 #### Remarks
 If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  Height `Unit`

+###  IsSkinSet `String`

+For internal use.

+###  Pointer `RadialPointer`

+Defines the Pointer settings of the RadialGauge.

+###  Pointer `TOne`

+Defines the pointer settings of the Gauge control.

+###  Pointers `RadialPointer`

+Sets multiple pointers.

-###  EnableEmbeddedBaseStylesheet `Boolean`
+###  RegisterWithScriptManager `Boolean`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

 #### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  RuntimeSkin `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.

-###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

-#### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  ClientStateFieldID `String`

 ###  RenderMode `RenderMode`